sandhyaparna/Data-Science/GradientBoosting.md

 ##### Number of trees
 * GBM is fairly robust at higher number of trees but it can still overfit at a point.
 Hence, this should be tuned using CV for a particular learning rate

+##### Subsample
+* The fraction of observations to be selected for each tree.
+Selection is done by random sampling
+* Choosing subsample<1.0 (~0.8) leads to a reduction of variance and an increase in bias.